meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

     Training Step:2500  Accuracy =  0.9067  Loss = 0.23929422

-Exactly what gradient descent is doing to improve accuracy is outside the scope of this article.
+Exactly what gradient descent is doing to improve accuracy is outside the scope of this article (but may be the topic of a future post).
 But having used it to optimize our weights, we can now visualize each set to see how the network is 'focusing its attention'.
 >When reading the figure below, just remember that more red means more positive, white is near zero, and more blue means more negative.